Wolverine971/9takes/src/blog/people/creators/Mr-Beast.md

 ### MrBeast: The Classic Enneagram Type 8

-MrBeast embodies the essence of an Enneagram Type 8, often called "The Challenger."
-Type 8s are known for their strength, assertiveness, and desire to make a big impact on the world around them.
+MrBeast embodies the essence of an Enneagram Type 8, often called []"The Challenger."](/enneagram-corner/enneagram-type-8) Type 8s are known for their strength, assertiveness, and desire to make a big impact on the world around them.
 They're natural leaders who aren't afraid to take risks and push boundaries.

 Type 8s are driven by a core desire to be in control of their own destiny and to protect themselves and others.
 This often stems from childhood experiences where they felt vulnerable or powerless.
 As a result, they develop a tough exterior and a strong will to overcome obstacles.